 It’s helpful to take a second look at your curriculum to look for any units, lessons, skills, or strategies that you missed.
 This is a great time to introduce content with cross-curricular activities, hands-on projects, and lessons that challenge them to think creatively and critically (logic puzzles FTW).

-You have a few more opportunities to hit hard those gaps you’ve been working on all year.
-Maybe try some fresh strategies that will get your students up and moving and engaged in practice.
+You have a few more opportunities to hit those gaps you’ve been working on all year.
+Maybe try some fresh strategies that will get your students up and moving.
 Buddy up with a class from a different grade level.
 Design fun activities around an exciting theme.
 Ditch the worksheets and try using art and music in your lessons.

 Tech It Up a Notch

 Before your technology specialists take back the devices, try some digital projects.
 Students can make class memory books in Google Slides™, film themselves making a commercial, get creative with storytelling apps, and more!
 If you haven’t tried Hour of Code before, that’s definitely one to add to your list!

 Hopefully you’ve been able to try some fun new ideas throughout the year, but I know there isn’t always a lot of wiggle room with testing on the horizon.
 Now that the pressure is off a bit, you can try that big project that you’ve been keeping on the back burner.
 If you’re excited about it, you know your students will be, too.
 Makerspace or escape room, anyone?